-- A membership is when a member joins a community, and can access member-only resources and events.
-Memberships may have a membership fee, but are not required.
+A membership is when a member joins a community, and can access member-only resources and events.
+Memberships may have an associated membership fee, but are not required.

 Membership models usually encourage members to also contribute time and knowledge to the community, whereas subscribers pay for an expected product or service.